Min. age (years): 5 |

-Step back in time on this unforgettable and exciting adventure as you visit the historic highlights of the 1,000-year-old Kingdom of Hawaii.
-Join Oahu's most experienced eco-tour company for a fun and interesting adventure to see the crown jewels of this former sovereign nation.
-You should not miss this tour!
+Step back in time on this unforgettable visit to the historic highlights of the 1,000-year-old Kingdom of Hawaii.
+Join this fun and interesting adventure to see the crown jewels of this former sovereign nation.

 A guided tour inside a true Hawaiian national treasure, Iolani Palace, is next.
-This is the only official state residence of royalty in the United States and was the home of the Hawaiian Kingdom's last two monarchs - King Kalakaua, who built the palace in 1882, and his sister and successor, Queen Lili'uokalani.
+This is the only royal palace in the United States and was the official residence of the Hawaiian Kingdom's last two monarchs - King Kalakaua, who built the palace in 1882, and his sister and successor, Queen Lili'uokalani.
 A quick walk will bring you to additional sites of interest including the legendary King Kamehameha's statue and the unique Kawaiahao Church, "the Westminster Abbey of Hawaii".

-The royal history would not be complete without understanding the role Christian missionaries played in shaping the islands.
-At the Hawaiian Mission Houses Historic Site and Archives (HMH) you will visit three restored houses, two of which are the oldest houses in Hawai'i, and learn about research archives which provides a unique glimpse into 19th-century Hawai'i both onsite and online.
-The site was designated a National Historic Landmark in 1965.
+Royal history would not be complete without understanding the role Christian missionaries played in shaping the islands.
+At the Hawaiian Mission Houses Historic Site and Archives (HMH) you will visit three restored houses, two of which are the oldest houses in Hawaii.
+Here you'll learn about research archives which provide a unique glimpse into 19th-century Hawaii both on site and online.
+The HMH was designated a National Historic Landmark in 1965.

-At the conclusion of the tour, you'll reboard the motorcoach for the scenic ride to the pier.
+At the conclusion of the tour, you'll reboard the motorcoach for a short ride to the pier.